barrelstrength/sprout-docs/docs/seo/plugin-settings.md

 # Settings

-Customize the details of your XML sitemaps, redirects, and metadata workflows with the following settings.
+Customize the details of your metadata workflows with the following settings.

 ## Config Settings